Gina Lopez

-Regina Paz "Gina" La'o Lopez (/tl/; December 27, 1953 – August 19, 2019) was a Filipino environmentalist and philanthropist who served as Secretary of the Philippines' Department of Environment and Natural Resources (DENR) in an ad interim basis under the Duterte administration.
+Regina Paz "Gina" La'O Lopez (/tl/; December 27, 1953 – August 19, 2019) was a Filipino environmentalist and philanthropist who served as Secretary of the Philippines' Department of Environment and Natural Resources (DENR) in an ad interim basis under the Duterte administration.
 She was previously the Chairperson of the Pasig River Rehabilitation Commission under two consecutive administrations.
 Lopez was also a yoga missionary and a pioneer for corporate social responsibility.

 Early life

 Gina was the daughter of ABS-CBN Chairman Emeritus Eugenio Lopez Jr. of Iloilo and Conchita La'o of Manila.
-She had six siblings and the sister of Eugenio Lopez III.
+She had six siblings, including Eugenio Lopez III.
 Lopez went to Assumption College and Newton College of the Sacred Heart in Boston (which was later integrated into Boston College).
 While she did not obtain a bachelor's degree, she held a master's degree in Development Management from the Asian Institute of Management.
 She had two sons, Roberto and Benjamin.